 Suddenly, Chromebooks are surging.

 Barely a blip on educators’ radar screens as recently as 2012, the inexpensive, Web-based laptop computers accounted for nearly one-third of all mobile-digital-device sales to schools in the United States in the first half of this year.
-Over the past two years, large school districts from California to South Carolina have made significant Chromebook purchases, and the Montgomery County, Md., system recently embarked on the country’sto date.
+Over the past two years, large school districts from California to South Carolina have made significant Chromebook purchases, and the Montgomery County, Md., system recently embarked on the country’s largest confirmed K-12 Chromebook deployment to date.

-The share of the U.S. education market held by digital tablets such as the iPad, meanwhile, has declined 7 percent during that span, according to, a research and forecasting company based in the United Kingdom.
+The share of the U.S. education market held by digital tablets such as the iPad, meanwhile, has declined 7 percent during that span, according to Futuresource Consulting Ltd., a research and forecasting company based in the United Kingdom.

 Even some experts who were initially skeptical have begun touting the Chromebook’s benefits, including the ease of managing large deployments, the ways in which the computers can support student and teacher collaboration, and, especially, their cost: Most versions of the device sell for under $300.

-“The Chromebook is the next iteration of where we’re going with personal, portable technologies for education,” said Leslie Wilson, the chief executive officer of the, a nonprofit based in Mason, Mich., that provides assistance to districts implementing student-computing initiatives.
+“The Chromebook is the next iteration of where we’re going with personal, portable technologies for education,” said Leslie Wilson, the chief executive officer of the One-to-One Institute, a nonprofit based in Mason, Mich., that provides assistance to districts implementing student-computing initiatives.

 “I don’t think it’s the endgame, but it really is the next big thing,” Ms. Wilson said.